 Ally focuses on depths to 100+m because there is very little scientific classification of species below 40m due to the depth limitation of recreational SCUBA and higher risks and costs associated with mixed gas diving.
 Deeper reefs found from 30m to 75+m, known as mesophotic coral ecosystems, are biologically linked to well-studied shallow reefs and could prove more extensive, yet little is known about the community structure, ecological dynamics, and population connectivity along the vertical gradient within this deeper environment.
 Ally loves discovering what creatures thrive in this more challenging environment, especially as it is an area of marine science that is virtually unexplored.

-Ally dives a rEvoX micro rebreather and is certified for hypoxic trimix to 100+m, with 75+ dives logged between 60-120m.
+Ally dives a rEvoX micro rebreather and is certified for hypoxic trimix to 100+m.
 Her work has been published in numerous media outlets including BBC News, The Guardian, BBC Focus magazine, X-Ray magazine, Diver magazine, and many other news channels worldwide.
 Ally’s underwater photographs have been awarded by NHM Wildlife Photographer of the Year, Underwater Photographer of the Year, and Ocean Geographic, among others, and her photograph of the eye of a parrotfish can currently be seen in the Natural History Museum in London.